pablodecm/phd_thesis/src/102_chapter_2.md

-Organisation for Nuclear Research (CERN) laboratories at the Switzerland-France border near Geneva, its most distinctive element being a circular ring of superconductive magnets and accelerating structures installed inside a 26.7 km underground tunnel inherited from the Large Electron Positron (LEP) collider, as depicted in Figure [-@fig:LHC_overall].
+Organisation for Nuclear Research (CERN) laboratories at the Switzerland-France border near Geneva, its most distinctive element being a circular ring of superconductive magnets and accelerating structures installed inside a 26.7 km long underground tunnel inherited from the Large Electron Positron (LEP) collider, as depicted in Figure [-@fig:LHC_overall].
 The setup was designed to achieve center-of-mass energies up to 14 TeV for nominal instantaneous